 Driving in Israel on holiday eve is enough to give one some very unholy thoughts.

-- No need to cook: Pre-made meals for Rosh Hashanah
+- Look, Ma!
+No Need to Cook for Rosh Hashanah

 "Holiday eve" refers to the afternoon before the holiday sets in.
 For instance if Rosh Hashanah starts Wednesday evening, then "holiday eve" is Wednesday afternoon — and the traffic jams in the city centers and on Israel's main highways will be legion.